eterna2/csv-utility/README.md

 1.0.1 BUGFIX: Corrected the documentation for csvUtility.guessSeparator.
 1.0.2 BUGFIX: Forgot to push the changes for the codes.
 1.0.3 BUGFIX: Fixed bug at parsing non-array inputs.
+1.0.4 UPDATE: Modified the error weights for the separator detection, to reduce noise from low frequency separator characters.